 But perhaps the biggest part of it was what felt like a requester community in hiding.
-Going into many newsrooms, out of 20 reporters maybe one would have filed a request over the past year.
+In many newsrooms we visited, it seemed that maybe one out of 20 reporters would have filed a request over the past year.
 FOIA filing was seen as a niche skill, something that probably required a lawyer, years of expertise, or some magical template.
 Reporters we spoke with said that they didn’t have time to juggle public records requests with every thing else they were being asked to juggle.
 Researchers, community organizers, and ordinary people just were not even aware of the law and the rights they had to ask their government questions.

 Requesters often fought for their rights in isolation: Filing a request was generally one person battling a massive bureaucracy.
 It could be hard to get tips and advice, or even to understand responses that came in.

 So when we designed MuckRock, we wanted to not only make it easier for current requesters to be more efficient and effective, but to empower more people to take advantage of these amazing laws, whether or not they were filing through our site.
 This also meant building tools that were accessible and useful to everyone: Journalists, researchers, business people, hackers, activists, politicians, policy makers, government employees, lawyers, teachers, students, ordinary citizens … everyone.